vertica/VerticaPy/docs/source/examples_learn_pokemon.rst

             ]
     )

 Features engineering is the key.
 Here, we can create features that describe the stat differences between the first and second Pokemon.
-We can also change 'winner' to a binary value: 1 if the first pokemon won and 0 otherwise.
+We can also change ``winner`` to a binary value: 1 if the first pokemon won and 0 otherwise.

 .. ipython:: python